Semi-Popular Matchings and Copeland Winners: Introduction

-{\bf Copeland's method.} The Copeland rule is a well-known {\em Condorcet-consistent} voting rule (i.e., it selects a Condorcet winner whenever one exists) that has a long history.
-Ramon Llull in the 13th century came up with a variant of this method in his treatise {\em Ars Electionis}.
-It was discussed by Nicholas of Cusa in the 15th century and by the Marquis de Condorcet in the 18th century.
-It is named after Arthur H. Copeland who advocated it independently in a 1951 lecture~\cite{C51,HP01}.
+\paragraph{\bf Copeland winners.} The above question is closely connected to a classical notion called {\em Copeland winner} in social choice theory.
+The Copeland rule is a well-known {\em Condorcet-consistent} voting rule (i.e., it selects the Condorcet winner whenever one exists) that has a long history starting from the 13th century and is named after Arthur H. Copeland~\cite{C51,HP01}.
+Copeland's method is a natural extension of the Condorcet method and has been called ``perhaps the simplest modification'' of the Condorcet method~\cite{DM04}.
 Variants of the Copeland rule are used in sports leagues around the world.
 Below we define this method in the setting of matchings.

-For any matching $M$ in the graph $G$, let $\wins(M)$ (resp., $\ties(M)$) be the number of matchings that are defeated by (resp., tie with) $M$ in their head-to-head election.
 The {\em Copeland score} of a matching $M$ is defined as $\cs(M) \coloneqq \wins(M) + \ties(M)/2$.
 That is, the Copeland rule assigns one point for every win, half a point for every tie (this includes comparing the matching against itself), and none for a loss in a head-to-head comparison.

-A matching with the maximum value of $\cs(\cdot)$ in the given instance will be called a \emph{Copeland winner}.
-Social choice theory tells us that a Copeland winner satisfies many standard desirable properties~\cite{BCE+16,wiki-copeland,Pacuit}.
-A matching that is a Copeland winner is a natural candidate for optimizing the collective satisfaction of agents.
-Observe that for any matching $M$, we have $\cs(M) \le \mu -1/2$, where $\mu$ is the total number of matchings in $G$.\footnote{This comprises of $\mu-1$ points for winning against all other matchings and $1/2$ point for a tie against itself.} Interestingly, there is a polynomial time algorithm~\cite{BB20} to decide if there exists a matching $M$ with $\cs(M) = \mu - 1/2$ (such an $M$ has to be a Condorcet winner).\footnote{By contrast, it is NP-hard to decide if there is a matching $M$ with $\wins(M) + \ties(M) = \mu$ (note that such an $M$ has to be popular).}

-What is the complexity of finding a Copeland winner in general?
-We consider this question here.